duetosymmetry/pcgm34-web-site/index.md

 * February 18.
 Abstract and [registration]({{ site.url }}/Registration) deadline
 * February 26.
 Schedule announcement
-* February 28.
+* FIXME.
 Hotel room booking deadline
 * March 16-17.
 See you all at PCGM

 ## Organizing committee